- About Ishmael Reed

 Author of twenty-nine published books to date, Ishmael Reed is a novelist, poet, playwright, lyricist and essayist.
 He has been the recipient of the MacArthur Genius Grant, has been a Pulitzer finalist, and he has been nominated twice for the National Book Award.
 He is also a publisher, editor of thirteen anthologies and numerous magazines, television producer, public media commentator, teacher and lecturer.
 His tenth novel, Juice!, published by Dalkey Archive Press in April, 2011, includes over twenty of his cartoons.
 SF JAZZ, the leading nonprofit jazz organization on the West Coast, recently reappointed Ishmael Reed as the first SFJAZZ Poet Laureate, and his poem, “When I Die I Will Go to Jazz,” is installed on the Linden Street north gate of their new SF Jazz Center, which celebrated its official opening in January 2013.
 LitQuake, the yearly San Francisco Literary Festival, honored Ishmael Reed with their 2011 Barbary Coast Award.
 His online literary magazine, Konch, featuring poetry, essays and fiction, can be found at www.ishmaelreedpub.com.
 His San Francisco Chronicle blog is located at www.sfgate.com.

 Reed’s tenth essay collection, Going Too Far: Essays About America’s Nervous Breakdown was published in 2012 by Canada’s Baraka Press, which also published his ninth essay collection, Barack Obama and The Jim Crow Media, Or The Return of the “Nigger Breakers” in 2010.
 His 2009 publications include Ishmael Reed, the plays, a collection of his six plays (Dalkey Archive Press), and Powwow, Charting the Fault Lines in the American Experience: Short Fiction From Then to Now (Da Capo Press), an anthology edited by Reed with Carla Blank.
 The 2013 New American Library's latest Signet Classic edition of Mark Twain's Tom Sawyer and Huckleberry Finn features an Afterword by Ishmael Reed.
-Forthcoming are: Bigger Than Boxing, a non-fiction work about Muhammad Ali; and The Terrible Fours, the third novel in his "Terrible" series.
+Forthcoming from Baraka Books in 2015 is The Complete Muhammad Ali.
+Reed is currently at work on The Terrible Fours, a continuation of his "Terrible" novel series.

 In 2012, “A Sampler of the Theater of Ishmael Reed,” was performed at the San Francisco and Oakland campuses of California College of the Arts, directed by Carla Blank.
 These performances were inspired by the New York retrospective, in November 2010 at the Nuyorican Poets’ Café, of excerpts from Ishmael Reed's plays, directed by Rome Neal.
 Backstage called Reed’s two act drama “Body Parts” “genius” when it premiered at the Nuyorican as a revised version of “Tough Love,” which premiered at Berkeley’s Black Repertory Theater.
 His video projects include a soap opera, “Personal Problems,” directed by Bill Gunn;” A Word In Edgewise,” a conversation with writer, Al Young; “The Only Language She Knows,” a collaboration with writer/actor Genny Lim; and “Savage Wilds,” a play by Reed originally mounted in an Oakland production at Ed Bullins’ BMT theater, directed by Vern Henderson and later produced by Miguel Algarin and directed by Rome Neal at the Nuyorican Poets Cafe.
 Four other Reed plays, including “Hubba City,” “The Preacher and the Rapper,” “C Above C Above High C,” and a musical version of “Mother Hubbard” have also received productions at the Nuyorican, under Rome Neal’s direction.
 A “gospera,” “Gethsemane Park,” with libretto by Reed and music composed by Carman Moore, was premiered April 1, 1998 at Berkeley’s Black Repertory Theater, and restaged in April, 1999 by San Francisco’s Lorraine Hansberry Theatre, under the direction of the late Stanley Williams, and in July, 2000 at the Nuyorican Poets Café, with Rome Neal directing.
 Besides the new Dalkey Archive collection, 3 Reed plays appear in ACTION, Plays from the Nuyorican Theater Festival.
 In December 2013 Ishmael Reed premiered his seventh play, "The Final Version", at the Nuyorican Poets Café.